Sven-Göran Eriksson: Mexico national team

 On 3 June 2008, Eriksson was officially signed to become manager of the Mexico national team.
 He formally started the role after Mexico's World Cup qualifier against Belize on 21 June.
 On 20 August 2008, he debuted as manager of Mexico in a CONCACAF World Cup qualifier versus Honduras.
 Mexico went on to win 2–1.
-On the next matches some results were poor, as Mexico tied with Canada and lost to Jamaica and Honduras.
+During the next few matches, some results were poor, as Mexico drew with Canada and lost to Jamaica and Honduras.

 On 11 February 2009, Eriksson was put under further pressure as his side lost 2–0 to the United States.
 Calls for him to quit or be sacked were heard from the fans while English club Portsmouth were rumoured to be interested in making him their new manager.
 This link was strengthened by reports of members from the Portsmouth board flying to Mexico City to discuss contract offers with Eriksson and a possible compensation settlement with the Mexican Football Federation.

 On 3 March 2009, Eriksson continued to deny that he would leave Mexico and return to manage Portsmouth, insisting that he would remain and help Mexico qualify for the World Cup.
 After a 3–1 World Cup qualifying loss at Honduras, Eriksson was removed as national team coach.
 Eriksson had only won one of his last seven non-friendly games as manager.

 Notts County

-On 22 July 2009, Eriksson was appointed as director of football at English League Two team Notts County, following that club's takeover by Middle East consortium Munto Finance with Eriksson getting a reported, but unconfirmed, £2 million per year deal.
-It is believed his contract was based on the future success of the club with a large percentage share holding making up his contract.
+On 22 July 2009, Eriksson was appointed as director of football at English League Two team Notts County following that club's takeover by Middle East consortium Munto Finance with Eriksson getting a reported, but unconfirmed, £2 million per year deal.

 Eriksson later said that he was attracted by the consortium's plans to take the world's oldest league club to the top of the Premier League, and believed that they had the finance and commitment to do that.
 Large-scale investment in new facilities were promised, and Sol Campbell and Kasper Schmeichel joined the club from Premier League teams.
 Campbell, however, played only one game before departing and Schmeichel was released at the end of the season.

 County's large debts, including an unpaid tax bill, emerged in November 2009.
 On 11 February 2010, Eriksson resigned as director of football following the club's takeover by former Lincoln City chairman Ray Trew.
 Eriksson waived a multi-million payoff in order to assist the takeover, which chairman Trew described as the act of an "absolute gentleman".
 Notts County were promoted as League Two champions at the end of the season.